- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 ABAP and Development Tools

 92% of SAP customers have either moderately or highly modified their SAP system.
-However, they have had to do it with the inefficient and proprietary ABAP language, as well as SAP’s inefficient tools.
+However, they have had to do it with the inefficient and proprietary ABAP language, as well as SAP’s ineffective tools.
 This means that every SAP IT shop must have specially designated ABAP coders that only work on SAP.
 ABAP and SAP’s other development tools are one reason why SAP’s TCO is so much higher than other vendors.
 This topic is covered in Why Customers Followed SAP’s Advice on ABAP and Tools.

 Data Model and Data Access